CYA - Study in Greece (Semester Program)

 Response from CYA (College Year in Athens)

-Hi Grace, thanks for sharing your experience with CYA!
-We are so happy to hear you were able to explore Greece, immerse yourself in the culture, and gain an understanding of its rich history.
+Hi Aubrey, thanks for sharing your experience and photos with CYA!
+We love knowing you were able to make Pangrati your home and see so much of Greece while taking your courses.
 We hope you can visit again soon!

 5/5